brunokoga/Montevideo/ultimateCombat_dir/combat/primitiveArmorAndWeapons.md

 **Weapons** : Light and one-handed melee weapons, as well as two-handed weapons that deal bludgeoning damage only, can be crafted from bone.
 Hafted two-handed weapons such as spears can be crafted with bone tips, as can arrowheads.
 Other two-handed weapons cannot be constructed of bone.

 Bone weapons have half the hardness of their base weapons and have the fragile weapon quality.
 Masterwork bone weapons also have the fragile quality, but magic bone weapons do not.
-Bone weapons take a –2 penalty on damage rolls (minimum 1 damage.
+Bone weapons take a –2 penalty on damage rolls (minimum 1 damage).

 **Armor** : Studded leather, scale mail, breastplates, and wooden shields can all be constructed using bone.
 Bone either replaces the metal components of the armor, or in the case of wooden shields, large pieces of bone or shell replace the wood.